xdbaqiao/script/README.md

 __________________
 **ip_ping.sh :    find the useful ip-address in LAN**

-You can get all ip-addresses in use.
+You can get all ip-addresses in use and the operation system information in /tmp/os.
 Need root.

 **Result:**